learn-co-curriculum/dsc-ID3-trees-lab/README.md

 ## Write a function `entropy(pi)` to calculate total entropy in a given discrete probability distribution `pi`

-- The function should input a probability distribution `pi` as an array of class distributions.
-This should take the form of two integers to represent how many items are in each class.
+- The function should take in a probability distribution `pi` as a list of class distributions.
+This should be a list of two integers, representing how many items are in each class.
 For example: `[4, 4]` indicates that there are four items in each class, `[10, 0]` indicates that there are 10 items in one class and 0 in the other.
 - Calculate and return entropy according to the formula: $$Entropy(p) = -\sum (P_i . log_2(P_i))$$